Brendan Fraser: Personal life

-On July 4, 1993, shortly after he had arrived in Los Angeles, Fraser met his future wife, actress Afton Smith, at a barbecue at Winona Ryder's house.
-Smith also appeared as a minor cast member in Fraser's George of the Jungle film.
-They married on September 27, 1998, and have three sons together:
+On July 4, 1993, shortly after he had arrived in Los Angeles, Fraser met actress Afton Smith at a barbecue at Winona Ryder's house.
+Smith appeared as a minor cast member in Fraser's George of the Jungle film.
+They married on September 27, 1998, and have three sons together, born in 2002, 2004, and 2006.
+Two sons are fashion models signed with Marilyn Agency.

-Griffin Arthur Fraser (b.
-2002), Holden Fletcher Fraser (b.
-2004), and Leland Francis Fraser (b.
-2006).
-Holden and Leland are both fashion models signed with Marilyn Agency; in a 2018 interview with GQ, Fraser said that Griffin is on the autism spectrum.

-In April 2007, Fraser and his wife sold their home in Beverly Hills, California for $3 million; in December of that year, Fraser's publicist announced that the couple had decided to divorce.
+In April 2007, Fraser and his wife sold their home in Beverly Hills, California, for $3 million.
+In December 2007, Fraser's publicist announced the couple had decided to divorce.
 Fraser was ordered to make monthly alimony payments of $50,000 for ten years or until Smith remarried, whichever came first, and monthly child support payments of $25,000.
-In early 2011, Fraser asked the court to reduce his alimony payments, asserting that he was unable to meet the annual obligation of $600,000; he did not contest the child support payments.
+In early 2011, Fraser asked the court to reduce his alimony payments, asserting he was unable to meet the annual obligation of $600,000; he did not contest the child support payments.
 In late 2011, Smith accused Fraser of fraudulently failing to disclose some of his financial assets, including contracts for two films: Extraordinary Measures and Furry Vengeance.
 In 2014, the court ruled against both Fraser's request for alimony reduction and Smith's fraud allegation.
-Both parents received public praise for being actively engaged in their sons’ lives.
+Fraser and his ex-wife both received public praise for being actively engaged in their sons’ lives.
 Smith has since turned from acting to book-writing and real estate.